Huashi, Beijing

-Huashi (花市 (huāshì)), colloquially known as Huarshi and literally the "Flower Market", is a predominantly residential neighborhood to the south of Chongwenmen and Dongbianmen in Dongcheng District, Beijing.
+Huashi (花市 (huāshì)), colloquially known as Huarshi and literally the "Flower Market", is a predominantly residential neighborhood to the south of Chongwenmen and Dongbianmen, in Dongcheng, Beijing.
 Huashi was known during imperial times for its markets for fresh and handmade flowers and was for centuries, one of Beijing's notable Hui Muslim quarters.

 Location and administration

 Location

 Huashi is located southeast of Chongwenmen inside the Second Ring Road in central Beijing.
 The neighborhood is bound by the Ming City Wall Relics Park to the north, by Chongwenmen Outer Street to the west, by the Second Ring Road and Beijing-Shanhaiguan Railway to the east and by Guangqumen Inner Street to the south.

 Huashi Street, the historic main street of the neighborhood, runs the length of the neighborhood (1.7 km) from west to east.
 The neighborhood is divided into East Huashi and West Huashi by Huashi North and South Street.
 The intersection at Xiaoshikou, or the Little Market Intersection, marks the heart of neighborhood.